bucketco/bucket-javascript-sdk/packages/react-sdk/README.md

 ### `useFlags()`

 Returns all enabled feature flags as an object.
-Useful for debugging or checking many flags at the same time.
+Mostly useful for debugging and getting the current loading state.

 ```tsx
 import { useFlags } from "@bucketco/react-sdk";